 Living with BCC

 Patients with basal cell carcinoma (BCC) may experience a reduced quality of life due to various factors such as physical and functional deficits, and psychosocial issues related to potential disfigurement.1 While BCC is usually not life-threatening, it affects the skin, the body’s largest and most visible organ.
-This visibility can profoundly impact one’s self-image and interactions with others.2
+Distress can profoundly impact one’s self-image and interactions with others.2

 The face, head, and neck are the most commonly affected areas, which can significantly influence a person’s body image, self-esteem, and overall quality of life.
 The cosmetic outcomes of treatment in these areas are crucial, as they can affect a patient’s confidence and mental well-being.
-The distress and body image issues can arise both from the presence of the tumor and the effects of its treatment.2
+Distress and body image issues can arise both from the presence of the tumor and the effects of its treatment.2

 Treatment and Its Impact